Psycho Suzi’s Motor Lounge in Minneapolis

 Gasthof Zur Gemutlichkeit-2300 Northeast University Avenue,Minneapolis, MN 55418 (612) 781-3860-german stuff, including the meterwurst, a 3 foot sausage

-Betty Dangers Country Club-2501 MARSHALL STREET NE, MINNEAPOLIS, MN 55418 -in the original location of Pscho Suzis, once an A&W, with hipster mini golf and a ferris wheel.
+Secret Headquarters at Betty Dangers Country Club-2501 MARSHALL STREET NE, MINNEAPOLIS, MN 55418 -in the original location of Pscho Suzis, once an A&W, with hipster mini golf and a ferris wheel.
+The original owner wanted to sell, unclear the future.

 7th Street Entry-First Avenue and 7th Street-701 1st Ave N,tel: (612) 332-1775 Another club with a Prince connection, this live music/dance club was featured in Purple Rain and has lots of great bands too.